4.5. NI-DAQmx#

 For output tasks, a MxN data object must be passed to setVal, where M must correspond to the number of channels in the task.
 N are the number of samples.
 However N is not the number that defines the number of transmitted samples per channel.
 This is again defined by the parameter samplesPerChannel.
 If samplesPerChannel is smaller than N, only the samplesPerChannel columns are written to the output channels (using the sampling rate or sample clock).
 If samplesPerChannel is bigger than N, the write operation restarts at the first column once the last column of the dataObject has been written.

 For finite output tasks, it is possible to block the call of setVal until all samples have been written by setting setValWaitForFinish to 1.
 Else setVal will return immediately.
-The end of the task can then be continously checked by getting the parameter taskStarted and check if it drops to 0 again.
+The end of the task can then be continuously checked by getting the parameter taskStarted and check if it drops to 0 again.

 Continuous output tasks will continuously write the columns and restart from the beginning until the task will be stopped via stop.

 4.5.5.4.
-Reference Trigger
+Reference Trigger#

 The reference trigger can be configured in order to stop a task upon a certain trigger signal.
 This reference trigger can only be applied to finite input tasks.
 Although the parameter refTriggerMode can only be set to something else than off for finite input tasks, such a task will then behave like a continuous input task.
-That means, that the task will be started via acquire and data will be continously recorded until the stop trigger condition is fulfilled (or the internal buffer overflows).
-To avoid the latter, it is again necessary to continously get intermediate data via getVal / copyVal or enable a fast TDMS logging.
+That means, that the task will be started via acquire and data will be continuously recorded until the stop trigger condition is fulfilled (or the internal buffer overflows).
+To avoid the latter, it is again necessary to continuously get intermediate data via getVal / copyVal or enable a fast TDMS logging.

 The reference trigger listens to either a falling or raising edge of a digital line, or when an analog trigger input jumps over (or below) a certain threshold value.
 However the task is only stopped if three different conditions are met: